 With reports for each campaign, you can use this data to then create future hashtag campaigns that are more targeted and are bound to get better visibility and traction.

-By using a hashtag tracking tool like Socialert, you will be able to:
+By using a hashtag tracking tool, you will be able to:

 - Identify right influencers to build the relationship with.

 - Learn about active users who tweet most about your hashtag so you can thank them

 - Get a word cloud for the campaign which will tell you what people are saying about your hashtag or brand

 - Other hashtags people are using along with yours

 - What time of day people are mostly using your hashtag

 Are you ready to start Hashtag Tracking